xuankimtran/docs-1/pages/katalon-analytics/docs/test-case-management-journey.md

 redirect_from:
 ---

-Katalon TestOps presents test cases in a folder-based format that structures the information you receive on your tests.
+Katalon TestOps presents test cases in a folder-based view that mirrors the organization of your script repository.

 This document navigates you to where test cases are stored and how they are presented in Katalon TestOps to help you manage test cases effectively.